Life & Times of the Whitetail

 In Pennsylvania, dispersal for one buck ended abruptly when he fell off a cliff to his death.

 Where a yearling buck will stop, nobody knows.
 But how far they go seems to be related to forest cover.
-Studies, including ones conducted in Pennsylvania, show that as forest cover decreases, dispersal distance increases, making that perfect patch of woods harder to find.
+Studies,

 So, if you see young deer showing up in strange places in May or October, they may be new in town.